Shadow7726/Z-Wave-PT/zwave-vulnerabilities.md

    ```
 Sure, here's the information formatted in Markdown:

-### Forced Inclusion Attack on a Z-Wave Network using the BANANA Device:
+### 5.Forced Inclusion Attack on a Z-Wave Network using the BANANA Device:

 #### Hardware Required:
 - BANANA device